lk-geimfari/mimesis/README.rst

 Usage
 -----

-This library is really easy to use and everything you need is just import an object which represents a type of data you need (we call such object a *Provider*).
+The library is exceptionally user-friendly, and it only requires you to import a **Data Provider** object that corresponds to the desired data type.

-In the example below we import provider `Person <https://mimesis.name/en/latest/api.html#person>`_, which represents data related to personal information, such as name, surname, email and etc:
+For instance, the `Person <https://mimesis.name/en/latest/api.html#person>`_ provider can be imported to access personal information, including name, surname, email, and other related fields:

 .. code:: python